Yandex Cloud

 yc iam service-account list-access-bindings my-robot

-2. For example, assign a role to multiple users:
+2. Assign a role to multiple users:

 yc iam service-account set-access-bindings my-robot \